PROGRAM OVERVIEW AND APPLICATION PROCESS

 We strongly encourage all prospective applicants to attend an info session or watch the recorded version before applying.
 It covers everything you need to know about the program, including brew day scheduling and course expectations.

-Complete the online application form before the deadline of February 5, 2026 at 5:00 PM.
+Complete the online application form and submit your personal statment.
+The next application will open in early 2027 for the Spring 2027 cohort.
 There is an annual application process — a new cohort is selected each year.

 Receive Your Decision